Regional Theatre Young Directors Scheme (RTYDS)

 We use MailChimp as our marketing platform.
 We send out our newsletter to our alumni and those who have signed up to the mailing list via Mail Chimp and via Mail Chimp review whether you have received, opened or clicked through links via Mail Chimp.
 MailChimp are a US based organisation but are part of the EU privacy shield initiative.
 You can read more about MailChimp’s privacy practices here.

 RTYDS uses photography and film to promote its activities and report to funders.
 These images may be used on our website, social media channels and in written reports to funders.
 Any events being photographed or filmed will be clearly signposted to make the attendees aware.
 Attendees can request not to be photographed / filmed.
 During workshops we will seek explicit consent to take and use images and to share any images with third parties.

-We do not collect any data on the on-line behaviour of those visiting the RTYDS Facebook page and Twitter account or the ADLP Facebook group.
+We do not collect any data on the on-line behaviour of those visiting the RTYDS Facebook page, Instagram and Twitter account or RTYDS managed Facebook groups.

 Information Available Publicly